 What types of facilities are inspected?
 Are there limitations on who can be assessed?

 Facilities that currently handle or will handle content on behalf of MPAA Members are candidates to participate.
 Generally, facilities should be operational and not in pre-production or planning because the assessment is designed to validate controls in place.
 Facilities assessed to date include visual effects houses, digital cinema, replication/distribution, video-on-demand, various post-production specialists, and application and cloud providers.

 What is the typical timeline for this process?

 It may take up to two months to complete the process.
 Typically, the greatest delays happen during the initial pre-site coordination and scheduling.
-Once the on-site visit occurs, there is a one-month performance standard to disseminate the final Site Security Report to the MPAA and its Members.
+Once the on-site visit occurs, there is a one-month performance standard to disseminate the final Content Security Report to the MPAA and its Members.